LaunchCodeEducation/liftoff/docs/_sources/modules/project/logging-java-apps.rst.txt

    logging.level.root=DEBUG

-If you want to log everything that Spring is doing, you’ll set:
+If you want to log everything that Spring is doing, you'll set:

 ::

    logging.level.org.springframework=TRACE

-Notice that we’re setting the log level here only for the package ``org.springframework``.
+Notice that we're setting the log level here only for the package ``org.springframework``.
 Any ``DEBUG`` message emitted by a class at or below this package/directory will be displayed.